 Cheapest item: £19 skirt

-Cheapest item: £10.40 underwear
+Cheapest item: £6.79 socks

 How to find more affordable sustainable clothing on Project Cece

-We know how difficult it is to scout for the right ethical clothes for your style (and wallet) when they’re scattered all over the web.
+Still, we get it:it’s hard to scout for the right ethical clothes for your style (and wallet) when they’re scattered all over the web.

 Share our story